pyladies/pyladies-kit/handbook/index.rst

 Initial setup of your chapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Email <pyladies point of contact person ???> with the following info:
+Email info@pyladies.com with the following info:

 #.
 Names/emails of co-organizers.
 #.
 Desired subdomain for your chapter